Deeply Learning Deep Inelastic Scattering Kinematics: Machine learning methods

-This strong result guarantees the existence of some element in the class of neural networks that is arbitrarily close to any continuous function.
+Specific universality properties of $\mathbf{\Psi}^D_{m,n}(\alpha)$ are proven in Refs.~\cite{Hornik:1989, Leshno:1993}.
+In particular, there exists some element in the class of neural networks that is arbitrarily close to any continuous function.
 For this reason, we say that $\mathbf{\Psi}^D_{m,n}(\alpha)$ is dense in the space of continuous functions.
-The following lemma is an immediate consequence of this result.